Parque de Atracciones de Madrid

 A water ride a day, keeps overheating away.
 Parque de Atracciones has two great water rides in its Zona de la Naturaleza.
 These are Los Fiordos and Los Rápidos, a beautifully themed shoot-the-chute and a rapid river that winds through a forest.
 A third water attraction is El Aserradero at the opposite side of the park.
 This log flume provides the ideal way to cool down on a hot day and it’s nicely integrated between three spectacular roller coasters, but there are definitely better water rides in Europe.

 Zona del Maquinismo is the park’s thrill area.
 It’s home to Abismo and Tarántula, but it also features some classic flat rides.
 In desperate need of dizzying theme park fun?
 Then take a ride on the Frisbee, the Top Spin or the Disk’o.
 One of the area’s only attractions that isn’t aimed at thrill seekers is Cueva de las Tarántulas.
-This interactive dark ride is a bit tucked away, but it seems quite amusing.
-Unfortunately we aren’t able to ride it today: this attraction is closed for maintenance.
+This interactive dark ride was pretty fun, but unfortunately it has been closed (probably forever) since 2019.

 As a monorail enthusiast, I am pleasantly surprised by Parque de Atracciones.
 Their Zeppelin ride is unique, it traverses a large part of the park and it offers some unexpected views.
 These attractions always make my day more complete, so it’s nice to conclude our afternoon at Casa del Campo with this.
 Afterwards, we say goodbye to Parque de Atracciones.
 Although we still have time to get a second ride on Abismo (or to defy that crazy queue for the wild mouse), we actually prefer a cocktail in the city centre of Madrid.
 Cheers.